Cross-Modal Causal Intervention for Medical Report Generation: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{edical} images (e.g., X-Ray, MRI) are widely used in clinical procedures ~\cite{yu2022crosslink }, providing significant evidence for disease analysis and medical diagnosis~\cite{zhou2021review}.
+\IEEEPARstart{R}{adiology} images are widely used in clinical procedures \cite{yu2022crosslink}, providing significant evidence for disease analysis and radiological diagnosis~\cite{zhou2021review}.
 Nevertheless, observing suspicious lesions and writing a coherent diagnosis report is time-consuming, even for experienced radiologists.
 Furthermore, inexperienced radiologists often fail to capture tiny abnormalities due to the high requirement for clinical knowledge.
-To relieve this issue, Medical Report Generation (MRG) has emerged and attracted growing interest in recent years~\cite {tanida2023interactive}.
-MRG extracts features from medical images and generates the corresponding reports, which is similar to image captioning~\cite{nguyen2022effective}.
-However, the current MRG faces three challenges that are significantly different from the image captioning task: 1) Longer sentence generation (60-100 tokens) tends to accumulate a larger bias, whereas image captions typically consist of fewer than 20 tokens~\cite{chen2020generating}.
-2) The necessity to capture all key regions in the medical image (i.e., abnormalities and diagnostic evidence) and a low tolerance for factually incorrect information~\cite{tanida2023interactive}.
-3) More sophisticated linguistic and visual semantic patterns require a proficient understanding of complex medical information, whereas entities in natural images are diverse and easily distinguishable~\cite{zhang2020radiology, zhou2021review}.
-Therefore, these challenges impose significant limitations on modeling visual-linguistic interactions and learning informative cross-modal representations for accurate MRG~\cite{chen2020generating}.
+To relieve this issue, Radiology Report Generation (RRG) has emerged and attracted growing interest in recent years~\cite {tanida2023interactive}.
+RRG extracts features from radiology images and generates the corresponding reports, which is similar to image captioning~\cite{nguyen2022effective}.
+However, the current RRG faces three challenges that are significantly different from the image captioning task: \textbf{1)} Longer sentence generation (60-100 tokens) tends to accumulate a larger bias, whereas image captions typically consist of fewer than 20 tokens~\cite{chen2020generating}, \textbf{2)} The necessity to capture all key regions in the radiology image (i.e., abnormalities and diagnostic evidence) and a low tolerance for factually incorrect information~\cite{tanida2023interactive}, \textbf{3)} More complex linguistic and visual semantic patterns require a proficient understanding of radiological information, whereas entities in natural images are diverse and easily distinguishable~\cite{zhang2020radiology, zhou2021review}.
+Therefore, these challenges impose significant limitations on modeling visual-linguistic interactions and learning informative cross-modal representations for accurate RRG~\cite{chen2020generating,chen2023cross}.